The line between memorialising a movement or ossifying it as the past is a very fine one.

 As this documentary is about to be released, it is worthwhile revisiting the bold initiatives SEALDs have participated in during the months since the bills were passed in the Diet.

-Sōgakari’s petition against security law has apparently not made the waves it promised, though SEALDs are just one of many groups involved with it.
+Sōgakari’s petition against the security law has apparently not made the waves it promised, though SEALDs are just one of many groups involved with it.
 The petition target was to collect 20 million signatures by April 25th but apathy seems to have defeated this ambition.

 Likewise, the think tank SEALDs helped launch in December, ReDEMOS, has yet to make its mark felt in the public sphere.
 SEALDs was also one of five groups behind the launch in December of a civil society umbrella group called Shimin Rengō (Civil Alliance for Peace and Constitutionalism), but besides a nice website and one rally in February, its activities seem quiet, as it apparently occupies itself behind the scenes with opposition parties.
 Another symposium with prominent guest speakers is scheduled for later this month, though the effectiveness of such talks may be debatable.